CtrlK

 Distinctiveness Conflict Risk

-The combination of audio + Markdown + LLM summaries is somewhat distinctive, but 'professional Markdown documentation' could overlap with general documentation skills, and 'intelligent summaries using LLM integration' is vague enough to conflict with summarization skills.
+The combination of audio-to-Markdown is somewhat distinctive, but 'professional Markdown documentation' and 'intelligent summaries' are vague enough to potentially overlap with general documentation or summarization skills.

 2 / 3